convergent-llc/convergent-llc.github.io/README.md

 Then run `jekyll serve` or `bundle exec jekyll serve` to start the Jekyll server.

+Use `bundle exec jekyll serve --livereload` to enable live reload.

 To build the Jekyll site run `bundle exec jekyll build`

 ## Deploy